-Further revisions or adjustments to the course-plan or concentration area may be proposed by students and/or the M.A.
-Program Director during course enrollment periods.
-Concentrations are optional and not required.
+Electives may be used to build a substantive concentration on areas of interest.
+Electives may also count toward completion of a "Certificate Program" (see below).
 The full catalog of courses and course descriptions is included in the last section of this handbook.
 For current and future course listings, schedules and instructors, visit http://sis.rutgers.edu/soc/.